Lexirieru/Nusapay-Core/README.md

 # Chain Metadata and Addresses by Hyperlane

 NusaPay utilizes Hyperlane to enable permissionless cross-chain communication.
 All metadata and contract addresses presented in this section are generated through Hyperlane’s deployment flow.
-This includes core components such as the Mailbox, Interchain Security Module (ISM), and relayer infrastructure, configured specifically for NusaPay’s supported chains, particularly Etherlink Testnet.
+This includes core components such as the Mailbox, Interchain Security Module (ISM), and relayer infrastructure, configured specifically for NusaPay’s supported chains, particularly Core Testnet.

 ## Chain Metadata